 We have empirically found that it may be beneficial to run Alg.
-3 once immediately after the initial targets are randomised, to compute the weight matrices and $S_j$ , and then to apply exactly once before training commences.
+2 once immediately after the initial targets are randomised, to compute the weight matrices and S_j , and then to apply exactly once before training commences.
 This simply projects the newly-randomised targets on to the hypersurface through target space which represents the subset of targets which are exactly achievable.
 This step is done in all of the target space experiments presented in this paper.
-It remains to be seen how much value this step adds, or whether it is equivalent to just choosing a smaller magnitude for the targets' initial randomisation.
+It remains to be seen how much value this step adds, although our informal experiments seemed to show some benefit in our recurrent neural-network experiments.

-$$T_i \leftarrow S_i, \ \forall j,$$ (14)
+$$T_j \leftarrow S_j, \ \forall j,$$ (13)

-3.5 Relationship to Prior Target-Space Research
+3.4 Relationship to Prior Target-Space Research

-The work by Rohwer (1990) is a stand-out early work on target space which we discuss here, along with more recent notable work, particularly those following on from Carreira-Perpiñán and Wang (2012).
-Some of the prior work is dedicated to recurrent networks (e.g. Atiya and Parlos, 2000), some is dedicated to feed-forward networks with one hidden layer (Enrique Castillo and Alonso-Betanzos, 2006), and some (especially more recent publications) is dedicated to general deep architectures (e.g. Rohwer, 1990; Carreira-Perpiñán and Wang, 2012; Lee et al., 2015a,b; Taylor et al., 2016; Zhang et al., 2016; Frerix et al., 2017).
+The work by Rohwer (1990) is a stand-out early work on target space which we discuss here, along with more recent notable work, particularly those following on from Carreira-Perpinan and Wang (2012).
+Some of the prior work is dedicated to recurrent networks (e.g. Atiya and Parlos, 2000), some is dedicated to feed-forward networks with one hidden layer (Enrique Castillo and Alonso-Betanzos, 2006), and some (especially more recent publications) is dedicated to general deep architectures (e.g. Rohwer, 1990; Carreira-Perpinan and Wang, 2012; Lee et al., 2015a,b; Taylor et al., 2016; Zhang et al., 2016; Frerix et al., 2017).